Sharabha/Sprawdzaczka/README.markdown

 - __Sharabha Portal__, based on [Ruby on Rails](http://www.rubyonrails.org)
 - __Sharabha Checker__, based on [Erlang](http://www.erlang.org)

-This is a repository of Sharabha Portal - website with user friendly interface, that treats Sharabha Checker as a service for running solutions.
-Both parts communicate with each other through RESTful web API.
+This is a repository of Sharabha Checker - a service for running solutions.
+It communicates with RESTful web API with Sharabha Portal.

 ## Checker README